Projects

 Our modern society increasingly relies upon computing devices for its proper functioning.
 With their increased presence, the number of interactions between different software components also increases.
 To secure this interaction and contain the impact of bug exploits (both malicious and accidental in nature), some form of security primitive to enforce the interface between different components is required.

-In this dissertation, we study ...
+In this dissertation, we ...